dandavid3000/DBMS/FinalProjectRegistrationSystem/README.md

 	* `T2 : exec sp_SVDangKyDA 1`

 * A teacher wants to modify information of a project.
 A student interferes to register.
 Teacher's transaction has errors and rollbacks.
 The student read the incorrect information from the teacher.
 * Solution: Make sure that T1 is finished, then T2 will be processed.
+Use `isolation level READ COMMITTED`.

 	```
 	alter proc sp_GVUpdateDA